sam-goodwin/eventual/docs/reference/3-workflow.md

 ## Patterns

-See the [Workflow Patterns](./3.1-workflow-patterns.md) for a cheatsheet of patterns for controlling concurrency.
+See the [Workflow Patterns](./3.1-workflow-patterns.md) for a cheatsheet of patterns for building workflows.

 ## Runtime Semantics